PrajwalMadhyastha/personal-finance-webapp/README.md

 # Personal Finance Web Application

-This is a comprehensive personal finance web application built as a long-term learning project.
+<p>This is a comprehensive personal finance web application built as a long-term learning project.
 It provides users with tools to track income, expenses, budgets, and investments.
-The primary focus of the project is not just the application itself, but the modern cloud and DevOps technologies used to build, test, deploy, and manage it.
+The primary focus of the project is not just the application itself, but the modern cloud and DevOps technologies used to build, test, deploy, and manage it.</p>

-The application is fully containerized with Docker, deployed to Microsoft Azure using Infrastructure as Code (Terraform), and features a complete CI/CD pipeline with GitHub Actions for automated linting, testing, and deployment.
+<p>The application is fully containerized with Docker, deployed to Microsoft Azure using Infrastructure as Code (Terraform), and features a complete CI/CD pipeline with GitHub Actions for automated linting, testing, and deployment.</p>

 ---